Posted: 1/5/23 | January 5th, 2023

 To help you get started, here’s a list of a few travel hacking cards that I think are worth getting:

-- Chase Sapphire Preferred – A solid beginner card with no foreign transaction fees, 3x points on travel, dining, and streaming services, and 5x points when you shop via Chase Ultimate Rewards’ online portal.
+- Chase Sapphire Preferred – A solid beginner card with no foreign transaction fees, 3x points on travel, dining, and streaming services, and 5x points when you book travel via Chase Ultimate Rewards’ online portal.

-- American Express Gold Card – This is a great all-around card for everyday spending, offering both dining credit as well as travel credit.
-It’s a good choice for travelers who enjoy dining out, with 4x points on food, 3x points on flights, and $120 in Uber credit.
+- American Express® Gold Card – This is a good choice for travelers who enjoy dining out, with 4x points on restaurants and groceries (and $120 in dining credits to GrubHub or select restaurants like The Cheesecake Factory), 3x points on flights, and $120 in Uber cash (which you can use on rides or Uber Eats).

-- Chase Freedom Unlimited – This is a straightforward cash-back card that has no annual fee.
+- Chase Freedom Unlimited – This is a straightforward cash-back card that earns 1.5% back on all purchases, with no annual fee.
 If you don’t have great credit, this is a good one to start with.

 - Capital One Venture – Like the Chase Sapphire Preferred card, this is a great choice for new points and miles collectors who are looking for general rewards.
 There are perks for avid travelers and point bonuses for hotel stays as well.

-- Bilt Mastercard – This card allows you to earn points by paying your rent, making it a must for anyone who rents their home/apartment.
+- Bilt Mastercard – This no-fee card allows you to earn points by paying your rent (1x points, up to 50,000 points per year), making it a must for anyone who rents their home/apartment.
+You’ll also earn 2x points on travel and 3x points on dining.

 And for a complete list of all my favorite credit cards, you can check out this comprehensive list.